My first trip to Koa San Road, Bangkok, is the most memorable one of all.

 After debating the entire way whether we should just turn the taxi round and go back to Bangkok, we decided that we would go to the floating market, spend just under an hour there, and then get back in the taxi.

 We finally made it back in to the taxi, and began our return to Bangkok.
 The traffic was insane.
 Due to the Kings funeral, many of the roads had been closed off to prepare.
 There were people frantically trying to get out of Bangkok, and those frantically trying to get in before everything came to a complete standstill.
 Eventually we made it in to Bangkok, and swapped taxis to be taken to the airport.
-They made their check in times, I believe it was 10 minutes before the last check in time should be!
+They all made their check in times, with 10 minutes to spare!
 I ended up staying in that taxi and going back to Chachoengsao this way, as I still didn’t have a clue how to get around Thailand!

 You made it to the end!
 Here´s an ´ugly laughing´montage.
 These are some hilarious faces….